Why visit the Douro Valley?

 Before you leave this wonderful city, please find time to take a scenic river cruise along the Douro.
 Traditional Portuguese Rabelo boats ferry visitors daily in the summer months, historically they were used to transfer goods and people up the Douro river from the city.
 Leaving from the Vila Nova de Gaia quay, mini cruises are possible, or groups can hire out boats for a 1-day cruise often including lunch and refreshments.

 For more information see, Douro Valley River Cruise

 The Douro region is now seriously geared up and ready to welcome wine tourists.
 In addition to visiting the historical headquarters and cellars of the major shippers in the Vila Nova de Gaia district, many properties now bottle the wines on the premises and boast fantastic guest facilities.

 Our first destination of choice in Vila Nova – easily accessible from the center of Porto – would be Graham’s headquarters.
-Owned by the famous Symington family and founded in the 19th century, the range and quality of this firm’s ports is unparalleled; offering opulence, rich fruit and a fine structure that allows the wines to age extremely well.
+Owned by the famous Symington family and founded in the 19th century, the range and quality of this firm’s ports are unparalleled; offering opulence, rich fruit, and a fine structure that allows the wines to age extremely well.
 In addition to a tour of the historical cellars, visitors are welcome to sample the range in a modern, Napa-style tasting room or even book a private room for a more in-depth experience of Graham’s vintage style.
-A lovely museum and well-stocked wine shop are complimented by their top flight, in-house Vinum restaurant serving local specialties and of course, a massive range of both still and port wines.
+A lovely museum and well-stocked wine shop are complemented by their top-flight, in-house Vinum restaurant serving local specialties, and of course, a massive range of both still and port wines.